Why Do I Fast and Pray on Yom Kippur?

 Prophetic Significance of the Day of Atonement

 The Day of Atonement speaks of that day in the future when all Israel will be saved.
 As it is written:

-“And I will pour out on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication, so they will look to me whom they have pierced… On that day their will be great mourning in Jerusalem”, Zechariah 12.
+“I will pour out on the house of David and on the inhabitants of Jerusalem, the Spirit of grace and of supplication, so that they will look on Me whom they have pierced… In that day there will be great mourning in Jerusalem…” – Zechariah 12:10a,11a [NASB]

-Biblical Understanding of the place of the Day of Atonement
+Biblical Understanding of the Place of the Day of Atonement

 During this century, Jewish believers have been slowly finding their way back into an understanding of their covenant relationship with God and with the people of Israel.
-The New Covenant does not replace the covenant of God, rather it enables its members to abide by God’s Torah by virtue of God’s Torah being written on the tablets of our heart, it provides for a saving knowledge of the LORD, and it provides forgiveness of sin for the believer.
+The New Covenant does not replace the covenant of God, rather it enables its members to abide by God’s Torah, by virtue of God’s Torah being written on the tablets of our heart.
+It provides for a saving knowledge of the Lord, and it provides forgiveness of sin for the believer.